 Enlarged heart treatment focuses on managing the condition that’s causing cardiomegaly.
 Your healthcare provider may prescribe medications to treat any underlying heart conditions.

 Enlarged heart treatment may include procedures/surgery to:

 If you have a family history of cardiomegaly, ask your healthcare provider what you can do to manage your risks.
-You may also make some lifestyle changes:
+You may also make some lifestyle changes, such as:

 Many people effectively manage the symptoms of an enlarged heart.
 The earlier you receive care, the better your chances for a positive outcome.
-Early cardiomegaly treatment can stop the condition from worsening.
+Early cardiomegaly treatment can stop the condition from getting worse.

 The health risks of an enlarged heart depend on the cause.
 They also depend on which part of your heart is enlarged.

 Potential health complications from an enlarged heart can include:

 Some people have an enlarged heart because of temporary factors, such as pregnancy or an infection.
 In these cases, your heart will return to its usual size after treatment.

 If a chronic (ongoing) condition is causing your enlarged heart, it usually won’t go away.
 You need to continue medication or other treatments to manage symptoms.

 Follow your healthcare provider’s instructions for managing the condition that caused your cardiomegaly.
 This could mean making lifestyle changes, taking medicine or having a minimally invasive procedure.